Adamsomondi/WEB-STARTER-TEMPLATES/README.md

 ```
 ## Note
-Edit .env to connect to your database
+Edit .env by uncommenting,adding your details and save to connect to your database.

 <pre>
 DB_CONNECTION=mysql